U.S. Department of State Seal

 Fees: Varies

-Document Name: National Registration Card (NRC) AKA- Citizenship Scrutiny Card
+Document Name: National Registration Card (NRC) or Citizenship Scrutiny Card

-Special Seal(s) / Color / Format: NRC cards are usually pink, but other colors such as blue and green exist.
-Non-pink cards may indicate a particular ethnic background or parents’/grandparents’ immigration status prior to 1948.
-White cards exist and are typically associated with individuals from Rakhine State.
+Special Seal(s) / Color / Format: NRC cards are usually pink, but other colors such as blue and green exist depending on citizenship status of individual.
+Non-pink cards may indicate parents’/grandparents’ immigration status prior to 1948.
+National Verification Cards, formerly White Cards, exist and are typically associated with individuals from Rakhine State.

 Registration Criteria: Must be at least 10 years old to obtain a National Registration Card.
 At the age of 18, the card must be updated, but the card number remains the same.

-• If applying for the first time at the age of 10, the applicant needs to apply in person accompanied by his/her parents or guardians.
-When the individual applies for the updated NRC at 18-years-old, only the individual needs to appear at the immigration office.
-The applicant needs to submit their household registration list, the application form, recommendation from their school, birth certificate, the IDs of both parents, medical results for a blood type test, recommendation from the Ward Administration Department, four photos (without wearing any glasses).
+Procedure for Obtaining: If applying for the first time at the age of 10, the applicant needs to apply in person accompanied by his/her parents or guardians.
+When the individual applies for the updated NRC at age 18, only the individual – no parent or guardian - needs to appear at the immigration office.
+The applicant needs to submit their household registration list, the application form, recommendation from their school, birth certificate, IDs of both parents, medical result for a blood type test, recommendation from ward/village administration, and four photos.

-• If lost or damaged, the applicant needs to apply in person with a statement, the NRC application form, application form to re-issue a new NRC together with a letter from the Ward Administration Department, police report regarding the loss of the NRC, the household registration list which includes the applicant’s name, IDs of both parents, the number of the lost/damaged NRC, and four photos.
+Certified Copies: If lost or damaged, the applicant needs to apply in person with a statement, the NRC application form, an application form to re-issue a new NRC together with a letter from ward/village administration, police report regarding the loss of the NRC, the household registration list, which includes the applicant’s name, national IDs of both parents, the number of the lost/damaged NRC, and four photos.

 Police Certificates